 As the result of my recent post, Save the Honey Bees, Save the Baklava, I’ve gotten a lot of requests for my baklava recipe, so here is an authentic baklava recipe straight from my Greek family’s recipes.
 My yiayia used to make her own phyllo dough, and as yummy as it is, I find it just as tasty (don’t tell her that) to use pre-made.
 Even though I am familiar with this particular style of baklava, there are many cultures around the world (Lebanese, Turkish, Albanian, etc) that also make this sweet treat with their own variations.
 Some roll it in the phyllo dough, others make it int tight little rolled triangles, and some even create a spiral wreath.
 So without further ado, break a plate, throw on some bouzouki rebetika music and shout out one last Oupah for good measure.
-Here is how to make some pretty brilliant baklava.

 - 1 lb of phyllo dough

 - 1 cup of water

 - 1/2 cup of honey